crypticCaroline/puppyplaymates/README.md

     * Enables user to upload a new image and give them the option to make it the profile image straight away – ( The image is uploaded to a cloudinary and a URL string is created and added to mongodb)
     * The upload tab is held within a collapsible so it doesn't take up the entire space of the modal
     * The file extention is checked prior to upload and only allow if jpg, png, gif and jpeg
+    * If the image is set as the profile image when is it deleted the default avatar replaces the profile image
+    * If the image is not the profile image then a button will appear to make it the profile image
 * Edit Human - brings a form up so users can enter the human name and bio
 * Image Modal - modal which displays a larger version of the image the user had added
 * Edit Comment - allows authors to edit comments also renders a button to delete the comment as well